rev22/htmlcup/README.md

 A htmlcup is an HTML5 code generator.

-Usage is quite intuitive, if you already use CoffeeScript and know HTML:
+Usage is intuitive, if you already use CoffeeScript and know HTML:

 ````coffeescript
 { htmlcup } = require './htmlcup'